General Stock Page 2

 From a small breccia pipe in altered granitic rock.
 The granite in the breccia pipe is highly fractured and the breccia fragments are variously coated with mostly azurite, varying amounts of tenorite, and small amounts of light green zinc rich malachite.
 Nearly all the specimens have some amount of contact marks due to the tight nature of the breccia fragments cemented in the pipe.
 The original find I found in 2002 had more malachite on the specimens and much lesser tenorite.

 JC9488.
 Azurite, malachite.
 Liufengshan mine, Chichi county, Chizhou prefecture, Anhui province, China.
-7 x 13 cm 489g. $350.00.
+7 x 13 cm 489g. $175.00.
 Not often seen are specimens from here with larger crystals.
 Most specimens are small druses of crystals.
 This nice piece has 1 cm crystals in a shallow vug with botryoidal malachite.
 Crystals have bright luster and display nicely.
-There are several broken crystals, mostly on the left side of the specimen.
+There are a few broken crystals, mostly on the left side of the specimen in this photo.

 JC9488.
 Another view.